vinay-nadig-0042/github-issues-counter/README.md

 2. All github related methods & errors are defined in [GithubHelpers](helpers/github_helpers.rb).
 The errors can be moved to a separate module for a cleaner Interface.
 3. [Github API Token](https://github.com/blog/1509-personal-api-tokens) is used which limits the API request rate to 5000 req/hour.
 Could be a problem if there are a lot of simultaneous requests for Repos which contain [large number of issues](https://github.com/rails/rails/issues)
 4. We fetch a list of all the issues to just get the count of issues right now.
 Involves a lot of bandwidth wastage at the cost of ease of development.
 A better approach would be to use the [since](https://developer.github.com/v3/issues/#parameters) parameter from the [list issues endpoint](https://developer.github.com/v3/issues/#list-issues)
+5. Add support for shortened URLs & SSH format URLs.
+6. Introduce Server side caching for popular repos if there is high traffic.
+7. Introduce User sessions that can be used for per user server side caching of results for faster fetches.